pastudilloe/Economia-de-la-Complejidad/index.md

 -	Capitulo III.
 A Critique: Chaos and Cuban Cars
 -	Capítulo IV.
 The Big Picture: Sugar and Spice

-### Ciencias de redes en economía: ¿un nuevo paradigma?
+### II.II Ciencias de redes en economía: ¿un nuevo paradigma?

 ++ Kirman, A. (2016).
 Networks: A Paradigm Shift for Economics?
 (No. hal-01505831).
 In Bramoullé, Y., Galeotti, A., & Rogers, B. (Eds.).
 The Oxford handbook of the economics of networks.
 Oxford University Press.